AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 ### `is_initialized`

 An unconstrained method to check whether the Singleton has been initialized or not.
 It takes an optional owner and returns a boolean.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr).

+#include_code singleton_is_initialized /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `replace`